sandstreamdev/std/README.md

 #### classNames

-Composes class name from truthy values with support of string and objects.
+Composes class name from truthy values with the support of string and objects.

 ##### Type signature